vishnu-narayanan-kr/VanierApp/README.md

 # VanierApp

 ## Project Overview

 VanierApp is a web application designed to manage students, teachers, and courses at Vanier College.
-This app allows users to interact with course content, track enrollment, and manage user roles such as students, teachers, and administrators.
+This app allows users to interact with course content, track enrollment, and manage user roles such as students, teachers, and administrators. **Recent enhancements include optimized database queries and user interface improvements.**

 ## Database Setup
 To set up the VanierApp database, follow these steps:

 1. **Create a new Database**:
-   Ensure that you have a new database created in your SQL Server instance to store the tables for this application.
+   Ensure you have a SQL Server instance running.
+Use SQL Server Management Studio to create a new database named `VanierApp`.

 2. **Run the following script** to create and populate the necessary tables: